Business Analytics is one of the fastest growing career pathways in the world.

 The Adelaide Business School offers a suite of programs which equip students with the latest cutting-edge business analytics tools that employers are looking for.
 Our flagship Master of Business Analytics program provides comprehensive coverage in using the most popular software and coding packages utilised by industry (including STATA, SAS and R) and a thorough foundation in business studies so you can understand and interpret the data you analyse for business.

 What will I study?

-Our Master of Business Analytics program also includes a capstone course where you have the opportunity to work on a real business case and experience working with start-up companies.
+The Master of Business Analytics at The University of Adelaide program also includes a capstone course where you have the opportunity to work on a real business case and experience working with start-up companies.
 Taking advantage of the Adelaide Business School’s ThincLab, we link students with suitable business partners to apply their business analytics skills to solve real-world problems.